1 9 6 8 – 1 9 7 7 (UK)

 The two episodes, ‘Manoeuvres’ and ‘Operation Kilt’, from 1969, turned up in a pile of rusting film cans handed into the BBC by a man who wished to remain anonymous.

-Rear Guard, a US version of Dad’s Army screened in America by ABC on 10 August 1976 but failed to make it past the pilot stage.
+- Rear Guard, a US version of Dad’s Army with Lou Jacobi and Cliff Norton, screened in America on ABC on 10 August 1976 but failed to make it past the pilot stage.
 As the United States was never seriously in danger of military invasion, a premise depicting the old codgers’ last stand was probably never going to be appreciated as it was in the UK.

 Sgt Arthur Wilson